- ABOUT ME

 Dr. Shaw is trained to check skin for possible skin cancer, as well as remove skin cancer with minor procedures, diagnose and treat inflammatory skin disease in adults and children, perform skin biopsies, excisions, removal of benign growths, patch testing, Botox injections for axillary hyperhidrosis and cosmetic Botox.

-- Chief Resident, Dermatology, Oregon Health & Sciences University, Portland, OR, 2009
+Chief Resident, Dermatology, Oregon Health & Science University, Portland, OR, 2009

-Residency, Dermatology, Oregon Health & Sciences University, Portland, OR, 2009
+Residency, Dermatology, Oregon Health & Science University, Portland, OR, 2009

-Internship, Internal Medicine, Oregon Health & Sciences University, Portland, OR, 2006
+Internship, Internal Medicine, Oregon Health & Science University, Portland, OR, 2006